hoang-ho/hugo/content/about/index.md

 ### Hobbies

-I used to watch a lot of movies but essientially curb down on that now.
-Recommended movies: Spirited Away, Inside Out, Inception, The Dark Knight triology, Black Swan, Whiplash, The Grand Budapest Hotel, Mad Max: Fury Road, Pan's labyrinth, The Lives of Others, Parasite, The Handmaiden.
+I used to watch a lot of movies but essientially curb down on that.

 My favorite soccer (football) team is Chelsea F.C.